Perturbative QCD Evidence for Spin-2 Particles in the Di-$J/\psi$ Resonances

-We propose an {\it{ab initio}} method to explore the nature of the newly discovered particle $X$(6900).
-We find that there should exist another state near the resonance at around 6.9 $\mathrm{GeV}$, and the ratio of production cross sections of $X$(6900) to the undiscovered state is very sensitive to the nature of $X$(6900), whereas is almost independent of the transverse momentum and rapidity.
-This behavior is unlikely changed by higher order corrections.
-Therefore, the nature of $X$(6900) can be uncovered by experimental facts in the near future.
-If there is another state near $X$(6900) with cross section larger than half of that of $X$(6900), $X$(6900) should be a tetraquark state.
-Otherwise, it should be a molecule-like state.

-\sect{Introduction} Although tetraquarks and pentaquarks~\cite{GellMann:1964nj} were predicted along with the quark model in 1964, more than half a century passed, multiquark-like states observed in experiment are still rare.
-Among these states, the structure of hardly any was identified; whether they are multiquarks, molecules of hadrons, or other possible species of resonances are still under debate (for a review, see e.g.~\cite{Chen:2016qju, Liu:2019zoy}).
-Most theoretical interpretations of such states are not based on first-principle theories, therefore suffer from large parameter uncertainties or / and model dependencies.
-Lattice QCD, which is a first-principle method, becomes extremely complicated when it is applied to multiquark states.
+Although tetraquarks and pentaquarks~\cite{GellMann:1964nj} were predicted along with the quark model in 1964, more than half a century passed, multiquark-like states observed in experiment are still rare.
+Among these states, the structure of hardly any was identified; whether they are multiquarks, molecules of hadrons, or other possible species of resonances are still under debate (for a review, see e.g. Refs.~\cite{Chen:2016qju, Liu:2019zoy}).